FastEndpoints/FastEndpoints/Src/Documentation/wiki/Swagger-Support.md

 you can then visit `/swagger` or `/swagger/v1/swagger.json` to see swagger output.

 ## configuration
-swagger options can be configured as you'd typically do like follows:
+swagger options can be configured as you'd typically do via the `AddSwaggerDoc()` method:
 ```csharp
 builder.Services.AddSwaggerDoc(settings =>
 {